 For example, one time David and I went with a group to a local wine and cheese shop.
 They have a vegan sandwich and soup on their menu.

-I asked the server about other vegan options.
+I asked the server about other plant-based options.
 She didn’t have any suggestions.

-I also mentioned that it would be great to see a vegan cheese on the menu since they already offer other vegan options.
+I also mentioned that it would be great to see a non-dairy cheese on the menu since they already offer other vegan options.

 The waitress said to me snottily, “We haven’t found any that we would be comfortable serving.”

-I was put off by her attitude and wished she’d said something like, “I’ll pass that on to the owner that there’s interest” or “Do you have a vegan cheese you’d recommend?”
+I was put off by her attitude and wished she’d said something like, “I’ll pass that on to the owner that there’s interest” or “Do you have a non-dairy cheese you’d recommend?”

 In contrast, we were back at the same place with a group several weeks later.
 That time we had a different server who invited the chef to our table to tell us about additional options.